 Fred Litwin Oral History

 Videotaped oral history interview with Fred Litwin.
 A Canadian native, Litwin became interested in the Kennedy assassination in 1975.
 He documented his shift from conspiracy theorist to lone gunman researcher in his book, "I Was a Teenage JFK Conspiracy Freak" (2018).
-Interview conducted at The Sixth Floor Museum at Dealey Plaza on March 5, 2020 by Stephen Fagin.
+Interview conducted at The Sixth Floor Museum at Dealey Plaza on Marzo 5, 2020 by Stephen Fagin.
 The interview is forty-five minutes long.

 Fred Litwin Oral History